Trtim/sploop.io-autoheal/README.md

 # sploop.io-autoheal
 AutoHeal For Gamers

-- press T to toggle autoheal
+- press " ` " to toggle autoheal

 - change "d" to the delay u want